Esri/data-collection-dotnet/docs/README.md

 **Pop-up subtitle and attribute expressions**

 Often, it is hard to distinguish features when there are multiple identify results for features with the same pop-up definition.
-You can define an Arcade expression that extracts relevant information into a short subtitle or summary.
-You can define the pop-ups subtitle by storing that Arcade expression in the pop-up's `Attribute Expressions` collection with the title `Subtitle expression`.
+You can define an [Arcade](https://developers.arcgis.com/arcade/) expression that extracts relevant information into a short subtitle or summary.
+You can define the pop-up's subtitle by storing that Arcade expression in the pop-up's `Attribute Expressions` collection with a title/alias matching the value defined by the `PopupExpressionForSubtitle` setting.
 By convention, the app knows to check pop-ups for that attribute expression and display it where appropriate.

 > **Note**: By default, the web map viewer will add new attribute expressions to the pop-ups display fields.
 You can manually configure the pop-up to exclude the subtitle expression from the displayed attributes.